elqal3awii/WebSecurity-Academy-with-Rust/README.md

 At the begining, you may find that it so difficult to write Rust code and you will want to get back to python.
 Don't give up easly!

-If you insist and don't get comfrotable with Rust, you can check out [PortSwigger Labs with Python](https://github.com/elqalawii/portswigger_labs_with_python) repository in which I have solved the same labs using Python.
+If you insist and don't get comfrotable with Rust, you can check out [WebSecurity Academy with Python](https://github.com/elqal3awii/WebSecurity-Academy-with-Python) repository in which I have solved the same labs using Python.

 # Support & Star ✨